emsif84/emsif84.github.io/index.md

 # Hello!
 My name ist Florian.
 I have an educational background in economic psychology, currently working in data management and motivated to dive deeper into data analytics and data science.

-You can find me also on [LinkedIn](https://linkedin.com/in/florianemsmann/)
+You can find my Data Portfolio on [GitHub](https://github.com/emsif84) You can find me also on [LinkedIn](https://linkedin.com/in/florianemsmann/)
 or contact me [E-Mail](<florian.emsmann@posteo.de>)